Article

 4. CVI is common in neurodevelopmental conditions, and complications from premature birth, lack of oxygen, pediatric stroke, and genetic conditions are common causes of CVI.

-5. Several studies show that up to 70% of kids with Cerebral Palsy have CVI, 64% have epilepsy, and 72% have developmental delay.
+5. Several studies show that up to 70% of kids with Cerebral Palsy have CVI.
+According to CVI prevalence data from the CVI Center using medical claims data and advanced analytics from McKinsey & Company, 64% of kids with CVI have epilepsy, 72% have developmental delay, 23% have autism, and 20% have genetic anomalies.
 One study shows that 38% percent of participants with Down Syndrome have suspected CVI.
+Research shows CVI prevalence in rare diseases.

 6. It causes children with healthy eyes to have difficulty processing what they see.
 Someone with CVI could have perfectly healthy eyes and still be functionally blind or have low vision.
 And many with CVI also have ocular conditions.